 Agriculture in India is largely dependent on nature, but climate and global warming issues make farming unpredictable.
 The need of the hour is to educate farmers in the use of modern technology and innovative approaches to increase productivity and raise profitability.

-Agricultural development practices over a period of time have been perceived to exploit natural resources faster than they could be renewed.
-Exponential growth in human population has resulted in demand for food and shelter, which the “natural” carrying capacity of land is under pressure to provide.
+Agricultural development practices over a while have been perceived to exploit natural resources faster than they could be renewed.
+Exponential growth in the human population has resulted in demand for food and shelter, which the “natural” carrying capacity of the land is under pressure to provide.

 Technology in agriculture affects many areas of agriculture, such as fertilizers, pesticides, seed technology, etc. Biotechnology and genetic engineering have resulted in pest resistance and increased crop yields.
 Mechanization has led to efficient tilling, harvesting, and a reduction in manual labor.
 Irrigation methods and transportation systems have improved, processing machinery has reduced wastage, etc., and the effect is visible in all areas.

-Capacity building of farmers through hand-holding, making modern machines available especially to small farms, and tackling affordability issues through policy will lead to a greater adoption of mechanization services going forward.
-Agricultural mechanization has the potential to directly and indirectly affect yields through reduction in post-harvest losses and increase harvest gains.
+Capacity building of farmers through hand-holding, making modern machines available especially to small farms, and tackling affordability issues through policy will lead to greater adoption of mechanization services going forward.
+Agricultural mechanization has the potential to, directly and indirectly, affect yields through a reduction in post-harvest losses and an increase in harvest gains.

 Climate/ weather prediction through artificial intelligence – A major advance in agriculture is the use of artificial intelligence (AI).
 Modern equipment and tools based on AI enable data gathering and assist in precision farming and informed decision-making.
 Drones, remote sensors, and satellites gather 24/7 data on weather patterns in and around the fields, providing farmers with vital information on temperature, rainfall, soil, humidity, etc.